 The materials used in the test were:

 However, abrasion-resistance cannot be measured by material alone.
-Stitching must also be at least just as strong as the material itself, or the whole thing could come apart in one slide.
+The stitching must also be at least just as strong as the material itself, or the whole thing could come apart in one slide.

 While both materials hold up impeccably in a crash, they have different strengths and weaknesses.
 Whichever is the perfect material for you mainly depends on what kind of riding you do and what features you consider as crucial.
 These features are value, maintenance, comfort, weather, and protection.